 No. MacqLit is available for use in accredited schools only.
+Terms and conditions of sale are available to read on the MultiLit website.

 Who can deliver the program?

 Teachers and teacher aides can deliver the program.
 Teacher aides should be supervised by a teacher with appropriate experience.
 A good model of delivery is to develop a team of aides who work under the guidance of the learning support teacher.
 It is recommended that the learning support teacher gains delivery experience before supervising others.